With one of the best free PDF editors, you can't expect to get all the sophisticated features you'll have with a paid

 However, for regular editing and creation of PDF files, it's worth paying for one of the best PDF editors.
 They let you get deeper into a PDF's guts.

-But for everyone else, the top free PDF editors do well for occasional use, delivering the kinds of basic editing and document creation tools you'll need for many files — and often with some surprising extras included for free.
+For everyone else, the best free PDF editors deliver the basic editing and document-creation abilities that you'll need — and often include some surprising extras for free.

 - Best online fax services, including free options

 - The best productivity apps

-We've looked at handful of free PDF tools and compared their features to what you'd find in paid PDF editors.
-These are the best free PDF editors we've come across.
+We've tried and used half a dozen free PDF editors and compared them to the best paid PDF editors.
+These are the best free PDF editors you can get.

 What are the best free PDF editors?

 Your best option if you need a free PDF editor is PDF Candy.
 It has features you'd expect to pay for, including excellent scanning and a number of file-conversion features.
 PDFescape runs a close second to PDF Candy, offering very good annotation and form-creation and editing tools.

 Mac users need look no further than the PDF-editing tools that come with their MacBook, iMac or other Apple hardware.
 Preview comes with macOS and it includes both image-editing and annotation tools.
 It should be your first stop if all you need to do is attach an electronic signature to a PDF.